Whippletree (mechanism): Other examples

-Mechanical analogue computers

 Linkage-type mechanical analog computers use whippletree linkages to add and subtract quantities represented by straight-line motions.
 The illustration here of whippletrees for a three-animal team is very similar to a group of linkage adders and subtracters: "load" is the equivalent of the output sum/difference of the individual inputs.
 Inside the computer, cylinders on the knob shafts have thin metal tapes wrapped around them to convert rotary to linear motion.

 One widely used application was in the IBM Selectric typewriter (and the IBM 2741 derived from it), where the linkages summed binary mechanical inputs to rotate and tilt the type ball.
-This type of computing method was also used for naval gunnery, such as the MK 56 Gun Fire Control System and sonar fire-control systems.
+This type of computing method was also used for naval gunnery, such as the Mark 56 Gun Fire Control System and sonar fire-control systems.